-1 the inherent discretion of an administrative agency to implement regulations to carry out its statutory 2 duties.
-The Court must give great deference to those activities that fall within the discretionary 3 functions of the agency.
-Deference is not given where the actions of the DoT were in violation of BQ2 4 or were arbitrary and capricious.
-5 FINDINGS OF FACT 6 1.
-Nevada allows voters to amend its Constitution or enact legislation through the initiative 7 process.
+The initiative to legalize recreational marijuana, Ballot Question 2 ("BQ2"), went to the voters 1 in 2016.
+The language of BQ2 is independent of any regulations that were adopted by the DoT.
+The $\mathbf{2}$ Court must balance the mandatory provisions of BQ2 (which the DoT did not have discretion to 3 modify); those provisions with which the DoT was granted some discretion in implementation; and 4 the inherent discretion of an administrative agency to implement regulations to carry out its statutory 5duties.
+The Court must give great deference to those activities that fall within the discretionary 6 functions of the agency.
+Deference is not given where the actions of the DoT were in violation of BQ2 7 or were arbitrary and capricious.
+8 FINDINGS OF FACT 9 1.
+Nevada allows voters to amend its Constitution or enact legislation through the initiative 10 process.
 Nevada Constitution, Article 19, Section 2.
-8 2.
-In 2000, the voters amended Nevada's Constitution to allow for the possession and use 9 of marijuana to treat various medical conditions.
-Nevada Constitution, Article 4, Section 38(1)(a).
-The 10 11 12 13 An initiative measure so approved by the voters shall not be amended, annulled, repealed, set aside or suspended by the Legislature within 3 years from the date it takes effect.
-14 6 NRS 453D.200(1) required the adoption of regulations for the licensure and oversight of recreational marijuana cultivation, manufacturing/production, sales and distribution, but provides the DoT discretion in exactly what those 15 regulations would include.
-16 17 the Department shall adopt all regulations necessary or convenient to carry out the provisions of this chapter.
+11 12 Article 19, Section 2(3) provides the touchstone for the mandatory provisions: ....
+An initiative measure so approved by the voters shall not be amended, annulled, repealed, set aside or 13 suspended by the Legislature within 3 years from the date it takes effect.
+14NRS 453D.200(1) required the adoption of regulations for the licensure and oversight of recreational marijuana cultivation, manufacturing/production, sales and distribution, but provides the DoT discretion in exactly what those 15regulations would include.
+16 ... the Department shall adopt all regulations necessary or convenient to carry out the provisions of this chapter.
 The regulations must not prohibit the operation of marijuana establishments, either expressly or through regulations 17 that make their operation unreasonably impracticable.
-The regulations shall include:(a) Procedures for the issuance, renewal, suspension, and revocation of a license to operate a marijuana 19 establishment; (b) Qualifications for licensure that are directly and demonstrably related to the operation of a marijuana 20 establishment; (c) Requirements for the security of marijuana establishments; (d) Requirements to prevent the sale or diversion of marijuana and marijuana products to persons under 21 21 years of age; (e) Requirements for the packaging of marijuana and marijuana products, including requirements for child- 22 resistant packaging; (f) Requirements for the testing and labeling of marijuana and marijuana products sold by marijuana 23 establishments including a numerical indication of potency based on the ratio of THC to the weight of a product intended for oral consumption; 24 (g) Requirements for record keeping by marijuana establishments;(h) Reasonable restrictions on signage, marketing, display, and advertising; 25 (i) Procedures for the collection of taxes, fees, and penalties imposed by this chapter; (j) Procedures and requirements to enable the transfer of a license for a marijuana establishment to another 26 qualified person and to enable a licensee to move the location of its establishment to another suitable location; (k) Procedures and requirements to enable a dual licensee to operate medical marijuana establishments and 27 marijuana establishments at the same location; (1) Procedures to establish the fair market value at wholesale of marijuana; and (m) Civil penalties for the failure to comply with any regulation adopted pursuant to this section or for any 28 violation of the provisions of NRS 453D.300 .
+The regulations shall include: (a) Procedures for the issuance, renewal, suspension, and revocation of a license to operate a marijuana 18 establishment; (b) Qualifications for licensure that are directly and demonstrably related to the operation of a marijuana 19 establishment; (c) Requirements for the security of marijuana establishments; 20(d) Requirements to prevent the sale or diversion of marijuana and marijuana products to persons under 21 years of age; 21(e) Requirements for the packaging of marijuana and marijuana products, including requirements for childresistant packaging; 22(f) Requirements for the testing and labeling of marijuana and marijuana products sold by marijuana establishments including a numerical indication of potency based on the ratio of THC to the weight of a product 23intended for oral consumption; (g) Requirements for record keeping by marijuana establishments; 24(h) Reasonable restrictions on signage, marketing, display, and advertising; (i) Procedures for the collection of taxes, fees, and penalties imposed by this chapter; (j) Procedures and requirements to enable the transfer of a license for a marijuana establishment to another 25qualified person and to enable a licensee to move the location of its establishment to another suitable location; (k) Procedures and requirements to enable a dual licensee to operate medical marijuana establishments and 26marijuana establishments at the same location; (1) Procedures to establish the fair market value at wholesale of marijuana; and 27(m) Civil penalties for the failure to comply with any regulation adopted pursuant to this section or for any violation of the provisions of NRS 453D.300.
+28